Vlog: Why 1Kosmos and Microsoft Entra Are Better Together

 So primary method is, we can become the IDP within the organization, get all your applications, retain your investment in Entra, get all your applications embedded within Entra and integrated with them.
 And now, our latest update, we have support for the WS-Fed protocol, which is a legacy protocol that Entra requires, and we are able to support that, which means that now you can run conditional access within Entra, but really, offload the authentication to 1Kosmos, where the user can do passwordless and password and OTP-based authentication through our 14 different factors that we offer.

 Then along with that, what we also support is on-prem Active Directory joined machines, where our agent can be installed and users can do passwordless.
 For hybrid Azure joined or pure Entra ID joined machines, you have the web sign-in method and the users can utilize the same QR code.
 So unified experience, log into the workstation and the same experience can happen on the web also.
-This means what the end user has is a single experience, single place to go to do everything and a single authenticator to use for everything, which means less help desk tickets, right?
+This means what the end user has is a single experience, single place to go to do everything and a single authenticator to use for everything, which means less service desk tickets, right?

 Robert MacDonald: